curtisalexander/saspyrilia-sandbox/README.md

 If these variables are set per-run (my preference) then they may be passed in as part of startup.

-> **NOTE:** There is a leading space in front of the command &mdash; this is purposeful!
+> :exclamation: **NOTE:** There is a leading space in front of the command example below &mdash; this is purposeful!
 This prevents the command from being saved in one's shell history.
 Note that this works for both `bash` and `fish` shells.

 ```sh
 # v--- There is a leading space here!